slzxcdw/ConLAR/README.md

 ## Implementation

 We use load generator to send requests to simulate the workload of the running application.
 And then, ConLAR dynamically allocates resource of the web server container through reinforcement learning with dynamic action values.
-Finally, We check the performance by accessing the application.
+Finally, we check the performance by accessing the application.

 More implementation details are available [here](./ConLAR).